tlack/xxl/README.md

 `{..}` marks an anonymous function (also called a closure or lambda).

-`til` returns the numbers from 0 til its left argument.
+`count` returns the range of numbers from 0 until its left argument.
 Note that in this case we're using the "implied" x variable that is silently prepended to all lines.
-This is equivalent to saying `x til`.
+This is equivalent to saying `x count`.
 In our example with 17, the result would be `(0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16i)`.

 `drop 2` removes the first two items - 0 and 1 in this case.
 Our expression currently stands at `(2,3,4,5,6,7,8,8,9,10,11,12,13,14,15,16i)`.